-Projects are eligible if they are implemented and benefit Detroit’s neighborhoods with a focus on community development outcomes including but not limited to: equitable redevelopment, job creation, blight abatement, open space activation, human resource and education, knowledge exchange and cultural preservation.
+Projects are eligible if they are implemented and benefit neighborhoods of Detroit with a focus on community development outcomes including but not limited to: equitable redevelopment, job creation, blight abatement, open space activation, human resource and education, knowledge exchange, and cultural preservation.
 Project proposals will be considered and awarded based on project feasibility and overall impact.

 - Due to the generous support of the RNR Foundation, projects will be awarded between $500 to $5,000;